The-Pixel-Project/official_devices/README.md

 ## Please note that issues created in this repository will be considered as applications for the position of official maintainer.
-**Note:** If the issue created dosen't follow the maintainers_form template, it will be automatically rejected.
+**Note:** If the issue created dosen't follow the maintainers_form template, it will be automatically rejectedg.

 If you agree with everything, then please [fill this form](https://github.com/The-Pixel-Project/official_devices/issues/new/choose)